How much did you think about the clothes you wore this morning?

 What we did find, however, is that fatigue kicks in if you do the same task for a long period.
 Users who studied on Cerego for less than 30 minutes at a time were quite accurate, but when they reviewed for longer periods (like an hour), their learning was far less effective.
 This “little and often” principle is something we’ve seen before.
 Learners who review frequently and in short bursts, such as those studying on mobile, learn more with every review than those who log in less frequently and do longer ‘catch up’ sessions.

 This study might not be directly about 'learning'—but it’s important to Cerego.
 When we design review reminders, are there times of day that we should avoid?
-These results suggest not: People can review effectively at all times of day.
-So instead, we use your past review behavior to figure out the best time for you, and send a reminder then.
+These results suggest not: People can review effectively at all times of the day.
+So instead, we use your past review behavior to figure out the best time for you and send a reminder then.

 In fact, this latest research is more consistent with the idea that your willpower is only as limited as you believe it is.
 At Cerego, we firmly believe anyone can learn anything—and we’re dedicated to bringing learners the most science-driven and effective way to build real, durable knowledge.